janelletait/S-Expression-Calculator/README.md

 # S-Expression-Calculator

-This calculator simplifies and evaluates s-expressions from the command line.
+This calculator simplifies and evaluates s-expressions via standard input.

 Supported functions: addition and multiplication